 “This all sounds great, but I would be doing myself a disservice if I didn’t get another quote, so I think we’ll hold off for now.”

-As a very common and completely valid objection, solar sales reps can essentially choose one of two ways to respond when a customer expresses the need to gather more information elsewhere.
+As perhaps the most common (and a completely valid) objection, solar sales reps can essentially choose one of two ways to respond when a customer expresses the need to gather more information before signing a contract.

 Here, a salesperson can either: